MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 Embedding a report in Microsoft Teams or sending a link to an item doesn't automatically give users permission to view the report.
 You need to [allow users to view the report in Power BI](service-share-dashboards.md).
 You can use a Microsoft 365 Group for your team to make it easier.

 > [!IMPORTANT]
-> Make sure to review who can see the report within Power BI and grant access to those not listed.
+> Make sure to review who can see the report within the Power BI service and grant access to those not listed.

 One way to ensure everyone in a team has access to reports is to place the reports in a single workspace and give the Microsoft 365 Group for your team access.